ARM-software/ebbr/source/chapter4-firmware-media.rst

-Fixed storage is storage that is permanently attached to the platform, and cannot be moved between systems. eMMC and Universal Flash Storage (UFS) device are often used as shared fixed storage for both firmware and the OS.
+Fixed storage is storage that is permanently attached to the platform, and cannot be moved between systems. eMMC and Universal Flash Storage (UFS) device are often used as shared, fixed storage for both firmware and the OS.

-Where possible, it is prefered for the system to boot from a dedicated boot region on media that provides one (e.g., eMMC) that is sufficiently large.
+Where possible, it is preferred for the system to boot from a dedicated boot region on media that provides one (e.g. eMMC) that is sufficiently large.
 Otherwise, the platform storage should be pre-formatted in the factory with a partition table, a dedicated firmware partition, and firmware binaries installed.

-Operating systems must not use the dedicated firmware partition for installing EFI applications including, but not limited to, the OS loader and OS specific files.
+Operating systems must not use the dedicated firmware partition for installing EFI applications, including the OS loader and OS specific files.
 Instead, a normal ESP should be created.
 OS partitioning tools must take care not to modify or delete dedicated firmware partitions.